siberianfox/tinygwiki/What-is-TinyG.md

 The TinyG project is a multi-axis motion control system.
-It is designed for small CNC applications and other applications that require highly controllable motion control.
+It is designed for CNC applications and other applications that require highly controllable motion control.
 TinyG is meant to be a complete embedded solution for small/medium motor control.
 Here are some of the main features of the v7 hardware.

 * Integrated motion control system with embedded microcontroller (Atmel ATxmega192)
 * 4 stepper motor drivers (TI DRV8818) integrated on a ~4 inch square board